hankbao/libreboot/docs/gnulinux/encrypted_parabola.md

-Boot Parabola\'s install environment.
+Boot Parabola's install environment.
 [How to boot a GNU+Linux installer](grub_boot_installer.html).

 For this guide I used the 2015 08 01 image to boot the live installer